VirtCode/hypr-dynamic-cursors/README.md

 - **Still pixelated some apps and xwayland** - These apps probably are using clientside cursors, so the program itself is specifying the cursor shape, hence we cannot load a higher resolution for it.
 You can set a specific shape to show in these cases with the `fallback` option (see config).
 - **Blurred at very large sizes** - The high resolution cursors are preloaded at a fixed size.
 If you magnify your cursor beyond this size, your cursors will look blurry.
 You can increase the preload size with the `resolution` option (see config), at the expense of some memory and higher loading times.

 Loading a cursor theme at a high resolution is relatively resource intensive.
-This plugin thus loads the theme asynchronously on a seperate thread, meaning your session will stay interactive during this time.
-But this means that when loading the plugin or changing cursor theme, your CPU might spike momentarily and the high-resolution theme will only be available after a short time (usually just a couple of seconds).
+This plugin thus loads the theme asynchronously on a separate thread, meaning your session will stay interactive during this time.
+But this means that when loading the plugin or changing cursor theme, your CPU might spike momentarily, and the high-resolution theme will only be available after a short time (usually just a couple of seconds).

 ### dispatchers
 This plugin has a couple of dispatchers to trigger certain effects with a keybind.
 Here's a list: